Chesterfield, Derbyshire: Religious sites

 Chesterfield is perhaps best known for the crooked spire of its Church of Saint Mary and All Saints and is why the local football team is known as The Spireites.

 The spire is twisted 45 degrees and leans 9 ft 6 in from its true centre.
 Folklore recounts that a Bolsover blacksmith mis-shod the Devil, who leapt over the spire in pain, knocking it out of shape.
-Realistically, the lean has been ascribed to an absence of skilled craftsmen just 12 years after the Black Death, the use of unseasoned timber, or insufficient cross-bracing.
-The bend follows the direction of the sun and has been caused by heat expansion and a weight for which it was not designed.
+Realistically, the lean has been ascribed to an absence of skilled craftsmen just 12 years after the Black Death, the use of unseasoned timber or insufficient cross-bracing.
+Another explanation is that it was caused by heat expansion after the 17th-century addition of 33 tons of lead sheeting to the spire, resting on 14th-century bracing not designed to carry such weight.

 The tower on which the spire sits contains ten bells cast in 1947 by the Whitechapel Bell Foundry in London, replacing a previous ring.
 The heaviest weighs 25 long cwt.

 Also in Chesterfield is the Annunciation Church, founded by the Jesuits in 1854 and designed by Joseph Hansom.

 Sport and leisure

 Football

-Chesterfield is home to the National League club Chesterfield, which formerly played at the Recreation Ground (usually referred to as Saltergate after the road on which it was located).
-The team is nicknamed the Spireites, after the crooked spire of St Mary's Church.
-In 2005, plans were announced to build a new stadium on the old Dema Glass site north of the town in Whittington Moor.
-Construction of the new stadium began in summer 2009 and was completed for the 2010–2011 season.
-Originally known as the b2net Stadium, it was renamed the Proact Stadium in 2012 and has been known as the Technique Stadium since 2020.
-The team has a rivalry with Mansfield Town.
-In April 1997, Chesterfield reached the semi-finals of the FA Cup, losing to Middlesbrough in a replay after a 3–3 draw at Old Trafford.
-There was controversy over Chesterfield scoring a goal not given by referee David Elleray, who decided the ball had not crossed the goal line from a Jonathan Howard shot; video replays showed this was incorrect.
-Had the goal stood, the club might have progressed to the final of the FA Cup for the first time in its history – a feat which no club in the third tier of the league has yet achieved.
-In 2006, Chesterfield beat Premier League heavyweights Manchester City and West Ham to reach the last 16 of the League Cup, where it was narrowly beaten on penalties by Charlton Athletic.
-Despite its League Cup exploits, Chesterfield was relegated on the penultimate game of the season.
+Chesterfield F.C. is nicknamed the Spireites, after the crooked spire of St Mary's Church.
+The club formerly played at the Recreation Ground (usually referred to as Saltergate after the road on which it was located), but moved to a new stadium on the old Dema Glass site north of the town in Whittington Moor at the start of the 2010–11 season.
+The team has mostly competed in the third and fourth tiers of English football but dropped down to the National League for season 2018–19.

+Having won the National league title in May 2025, Chesterfield returned to the EFL League 2 as of August 2025.

 Chesterfield Ladies FC have women's and girls' teams and is based at Queen's Park Annexe; it plays in the Sheffield and Hallamshire Girls County League.

 The town also has an amateur Sunday football league that hosts over 100 teams on a Sunday morning.
 The Chesterfield and District Sunday Football League consists of nine divisions and three cup competitions.